nicopietroni/quadwild/README.md

 xn yn zn        // XYZ directions of one vector of the cross-field of the n-th face
 ```

-#### Sharp file format (optional)
+###### `.sharp file` (optional)
+This optional file contains the informations of the sharp features.
 ```
 sn                // number of sharp features t0 f0 e0          // for each sharp edge: the first integer is 0 if the edge is concave 1 if convex, then the face and the index of the sharp edge
 ...
 tn fn en          // nth sharp edge
 ```
-Notice that border edges are considered sharp features by default
+Note that border edges are considered sharp features by default.

-#### Output
+###### Output
 The program outputs:

 - Two quadrangulation files.
-One that has been smoothed and one not.
+One that has been smoothed and one that has not.

 Other:

-- The re-meshed triangulated mesh (suffix rem.obj), the relative field and the sharp features (.rosy and .sharp files as above)
+- The re-meshed triangulated mesh (suffix rem.obj), the relative field and the sharp features automatically computed (.rosy and .sharp files as above)
-- The mesh decomposed after the tracing suffix rem_p0.obj)
+- The mesh decomposed after the tracing (suffix rem_p0.obj)
 - The patch decomposition (.patch file) contains the patch index for each triangle of the rem_p0 mesh.
-.corners, .c_feature, .feature files that contain per patch information (corners of each patch, corners to be fixed and feature lines on the patches)
+- .corners, .c_feature, .feature files that contain per patch information (corners of each patch, corners to be fixed and feature lines on the patches)

-### Components

-#### field_computation.
+### field_computation.
 The program can be used either with a GUI or by command line (useful to batch run entire datasets of models).

 ```
 ./field_computation <mesh> [.txt setup file] [.rosy file][.sharp file] [batch]